GIScience/ors-map-client/docs/learned-lessons.md

 Install the @babel/register package - https://www.npmjs.com/package/@babel/register

-Add to the file where you want to use import, before any import statment:
+Add to the file where you want to use import, before any import statement:

 ```js
 require('@babel/register')